zhezhouzz/underapproximation_type/README.md

   - `WFCtxDenotation.v`: Auxiliary definitions and notations of the denotation of well-formed type context.
   - `WFCtxDenotationProp.v`: Lemmas for the denotation of well-formed type context.
   - `InvDenotation.v`: Auxiliary definitions and notations of the invariant denotation.
-  - `InvDenotationProp1.v` ... `InvDenotationProp4.v`: Lemmas fpr the invariant denotation.
+  - `InvDenotationProp1.v` ... `InvDenotationProp4.v`: Lemmas for the invariant denotation.
   - `CtxDenotation.v`: Definitions and notations of the type denotation under type context.
   - `CtxDenotationProp.v`: Lemmas for the type denotation under type context.
   - `Typing.v`: Definitions and notations used in the typing rules.